 It is important that you follow these instructions for preparing your paper for the conference proceedings.

-Final copy should be styled according to the template provided.
-Papers should be in a single-column format, in 10 pt Times Roman or Calibri font style.
+The final copy should be styled according to the templates provided.
+Papers should be in a single-column format, in 10-point Times Roman or Calibri font style, and use full justification.
 All text should be single-spaced.
 A double space may be used when beginning a new section or paragraph.
-Paper Title MUST be 24 point Times Roman or Calibri font style with initial capitalization only.
-Title should be in bold face.
+Paper Title MUST be 24-point Times Roman or Calibri font size, bold face, and in title case style.

-Please use as many as possible of your word processing software's automatic features.
-Input your text continuously; in other words, only insert hard returns at ends of paragraphs or headings, subheadings, lists, etc. Do not use space bar to make indents (e.g., to indicate paragraphs or in lists).
+Please use as many automatic features as possible from your word processing software.
+Input your text continuously; in other words, only insert hard returns at the end of paragraphs or headings, subheadings, lists, etc. Do not use space bar to make indents (e.g., to indicate paragraphs or in a list).
 A tab or an indent command should be used for this purpose.

-Submission of Electronic Version: Submit the electronic versions (Word or PDF) through the ION Abstract Management Portal (AMP).
+Submission of Electronic Version: Submit the PDF version through the ION Abstract Management Portal (AMP).
 When creating the PDF file please make sure all the fonts (including the true fonts) are embedded.
-If you have any questions please contact Miriam Lewis at 703-366-2723 or by e-mail email@example.com.
+If you have any questions, please contact Miriam Lewis at 703-366-2723 or by e-mail at email@example.com.

 Your paper should be organized in the manner specified on the templates and samples provided.